-Being a carer can be physically and emotionally tiring, and sometimes you need support in order to provide care most effectively.
-Friends and family can be a great source of help, but it is worth knowing that there are is plenty of carer support in Dorset that can offer extra help or advice.
+Being a carer can be physically and emotionally tiring, so sometimes you’ll need support in order to continue providing care effectively.
+Friends and family can be a great source of help, but it is worth knowing that there are are plenty of carer support options in Dorset that can offer that extra help or advice.

-This page will help you to find the carer support group nearest to you, and let you know about the type of help they can provide you with.
+This page will help you to find the carer support groups nearest to you, as well as what types of assistance they can provide.

 Your assessment will focus on the impact that caring has on you and should cover:

 - your caring role and how it affects your life and wellbeing

 - your health (physical, mental and emotional)

 - work, study, training and leisure